mirayaydemir/Traffic-Light-Control-System/README.md

 * **`docs/`**: Project report, state diagrams, and truth tables.

 ---
-*This project was developed as part of a Digital Design & Computer Architecture Project.*
+*This project was developed as part of a Digital Design & Computer Architecture curriculum.*

----
-*This project was developed as part of a Digital Design curriculum.*
-*This project was developed as part of a Digital Design curriculum.*